This July 4th staple will be pricier this year - KESQ

 And the highlight of many of those celebrations?
 An awe-inspiring display of fireworks, of course.
 Those who can’t make the trips to enjoy the shows in person can catch many of them on live streams and TV broadcasts.

-From our biggest population centers to smaller cities and towns, CNN Travel has rounded up some of the top places across America to enjoy Fourth of July fireworks and when to go (all times are local).
+From our most populous urban centers to smaller cities and towns, CNN Travel has rounded up some of the top places across America to enjoy Fourth of July fireworks and when to go (all times are local).

 Addison, Texas